 We foster business partnerships and maintain relationships with alumni who serve as mentors to our students, as many have graduated from our programs, successfully going on to work as business professionals regionally, nationally and globally.

-The Health Center is located near Lot 4 past Regina Hall and serves the SXU faculty, staff, students and community.
+The Health Center is located at 3925 W. 103rd Street in the Driehaus Center and serves the SXU faculty, staff, students and community.
 Led by nurse practitioners, this primary care clinic offers services including but are not limited to: immunizations, chronic illness management, laboratory services, school physicals, minor illness and minor injury treatments.